 I saw a demo of this yesterday and am super impressed.

-Thanks for the kind words, @Erik Osterman!
+Thanks for the kind words, @Erik Osterman (Cloud Posse)!
 We’re ready & available to help with tuning kube infrastructure!

 Hello.
 I’m curious if anyone has had performance issues running